numbbo/coco-doc/docs/bbob-largescale/functions/source/index.rst

 .. math::
     f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) = z_1^2 + 100\sqrt{\sum_{i=2}^{n}z_i^2}.

-Then one applies a sequence of transformations: a rotational transformation :math:`\mathbf{Q}`; then a scaling transformation :math:`\mathbf{\Lambda}^{10}`; then a rotational transformation :math:`\mathbf{R}`; then a translation by using the vector :math:`\mathbf{x}^{\text{opt}}` to get the relationship :math:`\mathbf{z} = \mathbf{Q}\mathbf{\Lambda}^{10}\mathbf{R}(\mathbf{x} - \mathbf{x}^{\text{opt}})`; and finally a translation in objective space by using :math:`\mathbf{f}_{\text{opt}}` to obtain the final function in the testbed:
+Then one applies a sequence of transformations: a translation by using the vector :math:`\mathbf{x}^{\text{opt}}`;
+then a rotational transformation :math:`\mathbf{R}`; then a scaling transformation :math:`\mathbf{\Lambda}^{10}`; then another rotational transformation :math:`\mathbf{Q}` to get the relationship
+:math:`\mathbf{z} = \mathbf{Q}\mathbf{\Lambda}^{10}\mathbf{R}(\mathbf{x} - \mathbf{x}^{\text{opt}})`; and finally
+a translation in objective space by using :math:`\mathbf{f}_{\text{opt}}` to obtain the final function in the testbed:

 ..
 Dimo: the above paragraph explains things in the wrong order, isn't it?
+..
+Wassim: Right, the transformations are applied in the reverse order

 .. math::
     f_{13}(\mathbf{x}) = f_{\text{raw}}^{\text{Sharp Ridge}}(\mathbf{z}) + \mathbf{f}_{\text{opt}}.

-There are two reasons behind the use of transformations here:
+There are two main reasons behind the use of transformations here:

 (i) provide non-trivial problems that cannot be solved by simply exploiting some of their properties (separability, optimum at fixed position, ...) and
 (ii) allow to generate different instances, ideally of similar difficulty, of the same problem by using different (pseudo-)random transformations.

-Rotational transformations are one type of linear transformation which is used to avoid separability and thus coordinate system dependence in the test functions.
-The rotational transformation consists in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is an orthogonal matrix.
-While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, the rotational transformation has quadratic time and space complexities.
-Thus, we need to reduce the complexity of this transformation in the large scale setting to make benchmarking experiments in significantly larger dimensions possible.
+Rotational transformations are used to avoid separability and thus coordinate system dependence in the test functions.
+The rotational transformations consist in applying an orthogonal matrix to the search space: :math:`x \rightarrow z = \textbf{R}x`, where :math:`\textbf{R}` is the orthogonal matrix.
+While the other transformations used in the ``bbob`` test suite could be naturally extended to the large scale setting due to their linear complexity, rotational transformations have quadratic time and space complexities.
+Thus, we need to reduce the complexity of these transformations in order for them to be usable, in practice, in the large scale setting.

 Extension to large scale setting
 --------------------------------
-Our objective is to construct a large scale test suite such that the cost of a function call is acceptable with the dimensions of interest while preserving the main characteristics of the original functions in the ``bbob`` test suite.
-To this end, we will replace the full orthogonal matrices of the rotational transformations, which would be too expensive in our large scale setting, with another orthogonal transformation that has (almost) linear complexity: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).
+Our objective is to construct a large scale test suite where the cost of a function call is acceptable in higher dimensions while preserving the main characteristics of the original functions in the ``bbob`` test suite.
+To this end, we will replace the full orthogonal matrices of the rotational transformations, which would be too expensive in our large scale setting, with orthogonal transformations that have linear complexity in the problem dimension: *permuted orthogonal block-diagonal matrices* ([AIT2016]_).

 Specifically, the matrix of a rotational transformation :math:`\textbf{R}` will be represented as: